-On tap for Week 2 of the 2016 college football season are 75 total games, down 11 from Week 1’s 86 contests.
+On tap for Week 2 of the 2016 college football schedule are 75 total games, down 11 from Week 1’s 86 contests.

 With the NFL kicking off this Thursday, college ball abandons that night all together and instead plays just two games on Friday night and a whopping 73 on Saturday (a 16-game increase vs. Week 1).
 It’s the only full week of the 2016 season without a Thursday night matchup.